A memoir of exile and rebellion—

 My brother Mark and sister Alina.

-Back when driving was pretend—
+Back when driving was

 but freedom felt real.

-My sister Alexandra lifting
+My sister lifting my niece.

 My mother always said: